dagger/dagger/zenith/README.md

 # initialize Go module
 #
-# TODO: this can be autoamted
+# TODO: this can be automated
 go mod init vito-mod

-# bootstrap go.mod/go.sum
-#
-# TODO: this can be autoamted, and should pin to appropriate dependencies
-go mod tidy

 # initialize Dagger module
 #
 # NOTE: currently Go is the only supported SDK.
 dagger mod init --name=vito --sdk=go

+# bootstrap go.mod/go.sum
+#
+# TODO: this can be automated, and should pin to appropriate dependencies
+go mod tidy

+# run initial codegen for stubbed template
+dagger mod sync
 ```

-This will generate `dagger.gen.go`, `dagger.json`, and an empty `main.go` file.
+This will generate `dagger.gen.go`, `dagger.json`, and an initial `main.go`
+file.

 Let's write the `main.go` now.
 We named our module `vito`, so that means we
 need to define a `Vito` type.
 This type will define all of the functions